Jamie Freeman

+Career

-Freeman's primary instrument was guitar but he was also a drummer.
-He started drumming at the age of 13 and played with Brighton alt.country rockers Salter Cane for eight years.
+Freeman's primary instrument was the guitar, and he was also a drummer.
+He started drumming at the age of 13 and played with the group Salter Cane for eight years.
 He played electric and acoustic guitar, and a kick-drum when playing solo.
 In the studio he also played keyboards, bass, lap steel and percussion.
-He played with Frazier Chorus as a member of the touring band, and performed on their third album Wide Awake, released on the Pure label.
+He played with Frazier Chorus as a member of the touring band and performed on their third album Wide Awake, released on the Pure label.